USS Barry Sailors Conduct General Quarters Drill

-PHILIPPINE SEA (March.
-27, 2022) Integrated Training Team members assigned to Arleigh-Burke class guided-missile destroyer USS Barry (DDG 52) lead a general quarters drill onboard USS Barry.
+220327-N-XG173-3061 PHILIPPINE SEA (March.
+27, 2022) Sailors assigned to Arleigh-Burke class guided-missile destroyer USS Barry (DDG 52) conduct a general quarters drill.
 USS Barry is assigned to Destroyer Squadron (DESRON) 15 and is underway supporting a free and open Indo-Pacific.
 CTF 71/DESRON 15 is the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Aja Bleu Jackson.)

 |Date Taken: